Did you know Distracted Driving is the number one cause of collisions. Find out some ways this occurs and how to be focused on not letting it happen.

 Alcohol

 Taking your mind off the road by drinking alcohol while driving can significantly increase your chances of getting into a traffic collision.
 This type of distraction can cause visual and manual distractions and is dangerous because it impairs your capacity to adjust swiftly to changing driving circumstances.
+Seeking legal advice for DUI defense can be critical if you’re charged with driving under the influence, helping to protect your rights and navigate the legal process.

 This is why it is essential only to drink when you are not behind the wheel.
 Alcohol can impair your reaction time and have a severe accident effect, even in small doses.